 Antidepressants that may have lower or no sexual side effects include:

 - bupropion (Aplenzin, Forfivo XL, Wellbutrin SR, Wellbutrin XL, Aplenzin)

 - mirtazapine (Remeron)

 Open, informative, and accurate communication regarding sexual issues and body image between parents and their children may prevent children from developing anxiety or guilt about sex and may help them develop healthy sexual relationships.

 People who are victims of sexual trauma, such as sexual abuse or rape at any age, are urged to seek psychiatric advice.
-Individual counseling with an expert in trauma may prove beneficial in allowing sexual abuse victims to overcome sexual difficulties and enjoy voluntary sexual experiences with a chosen partner.
+Individual counseling with an expert in trauma may prove beneficial in allowing sexual abuse victims to overcome sexual difficulties.

 - Crandall C, Hovey K, Andrews C, et al. Breast cancer, endometrial cancer, and cardiovascular events in participants who used vaginal estrogen in the Women's Health Initiative Observational Study.
 Menopause.
 2018;25:11–20. doi: 10.1097/GME.0000000000000956.
 Accessed Sept.
 26, 2019 at https://journals.lww.com/menopausejournal/Citation/2018/01000/Breast_cancer,_endometrial_cancer,_and.5.aspx

 - Shifren JL, Monz BU, Russo PA, Segreti A, Johannes CB.
 Sexual problems and distress in United States women: prevalence and correlates.
 Obstet Gynecol.
 2008;112(5):970.

 - Shifren JL.
 Patient education: Sexual problems in women (Beyond the Basics).
 UptoDate.
 Accessed Sept.
 26, 2019 at https://www.uptodate.com/contents/sexual-problems-in-women-beyond-the-basics